sav-che/TL-2/Authors/Hudson, William {std. Huds.}.md

-> [!cite] BHL link: this entry starts at [page 354](https://www.biodiversitylibrary.org/item/103253#page/380/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 354](https://www.biodiversitylibrary.org/page/33068596) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Hudson, William (1730-1793), British apothecary, horticulturist and botanist in London, early adherent of the Linnaean system, one of the founders of the Linnean Society, praefectus and praelector Chelsea Physic Garden 1765-1771. (*Huds.*).
+Hudson, William (1730-1793), British apothecary, horticulturist and botanist in London, early adherent of the Linnaean system, one of the founders of the Linnean Society, praefectus and praelector Chelsea Physic Garden 1765-1771.
+**Abbreviated name**: *Huds.*

 #### Herbarium and types